zugriffcloud/os/apps/docs/src/content/docs/reference/runtime-apis.md

 To provide you with the best experience possible, we strive to adhere to the [WinterCG](https://wintercg.org) requirements.

 :::caution
-While we do not support all NodeJS APIs, most npm packages should run on zugriff.
+While we do not support all NodeJS APIs, many npm packages should run on zugriff.
 :::

 :::tip[Did you know?]